SJSURoboticsTeam/urc-electrical-2026/docs/Science.md

 ## Summary

-The science board is used to control
+The science board is used to control the different aspects of the rover used for science, including hall effect sensors, color sensors, lasors, servos, and the fan.
+I^2 C communication is used.
+USB data communications is used for controls testing.

 ## Design Notes